 For lasagna noodles:

-– 1 lb dried lasagna pasta or 1 batch homemade pasta cut into pasta noodles (homemade pasta)
+– 1 lb dried lasagna pasta or 1 batch homemade pasta cut into long, flat pasta noodles

 – 2 medium eggs